DevOps project management: automation, monitoring, workflows & metrics that deliver results

 Solution:

-• Use metrics to quantify the impact of technical debt
+• Use metrics (build times, bug rates, deployment duration) to quantify the impact of technical debt and justify prioritizing fixes

 Challenge: Unstable infrastructure